DEM stands for Discrete Element Method.

 WHAT IS LIGGGHTS®?

 LIGGGHTS® is an Open Source Discrete Element Method Particle Simulation Software.
-It can be used for the simulation of particulate materials, and aims to for applications it to industrial problems LIGGGHTS® is currently used by a variety of research institutions world-wide.
-A number of Blue Chip companies in the fields of chemical, consumer goods, pharmaceutical, agricultural engineering, food production, steel production, mining, plastics production use LIGGGHTS® for improvement of production processes.
+It can be used for the simulation of particulate materials, and aims to for applications it to industrial problems LIGGGHTS® is currently used by a variety of research institutions and companies world-wide.

 - Import and handling of complex geometries: STL walls and VTK tet volume meshes

 - Moving mesh feature with a varierty of motion schemes and a model for conveyor belts

 - Force and wear analysis on meshes as well as stress-controlled walls